nf-core/website/markdown/events/2023/bytesize_modules_patch.md

 ## Bytesize: nf-core modules patch

-Did you ever come accross the issue that you need non-nf-core or modified custom modules, but then linting complains when you put them anywhere logical?
-This is waht `nf-core modules patch` was created for.
-To hear more, join us for this weeks bytesize talk with Phil Ewels ([@ewels](https://github.com/ewels))!
+Have you ever wanted to tweak an nf-core module for your own use?
+No need to copy / paste and lose the benefits of linting and updates, instead try using the magic `nf-core modules patch` command to keep track of your modifications.

+Sounds too good to be true?
+Join us to hear more at this week's bytesize talk with Phil Ewels ([@ewels](https://github.com/ewels))!